Biden and Iran: Back to the old nuclear deal or negotiate a new one? | DW | 18.12.2020

 Earlier this week, Iranian President Hassan Rouhani said his country would return to compliance with the nuclear deal, known as the Joint Comprehensive Plan of Action or JCPOA, within an hour of the US doing so.
 But that might not be enough.

 There is a chance that the United States and European powers ask for more.
-They might expect Iran to negotiate about its controversial missile program and its regional support for non-state actors – which the US and Europe see as destabilizing policies.
+They may expect Iran to negotiate over its controversial missile program and its regional support for non-state actors — which the US and Europe see as destabilizing policies.
 Iranian officials have said they would only consider negotiating these concerns with their Gulf neighbors.

 If this strife persists, attempts to resurrect the nuclear deal are bound to fail.

-"Iran is not living up to the spirit of the [nuclear] deal."
-Trump made this remark almost every time he imposed a new sanction on Iran.
+"Iran is not living up to the spirit of the [nuclear] deal" — US President Donald Trump made this remark almost every time he imposed a new sanction on Iran.
 His officials hammered home the narrative that the nuclear deal was a failure because it did not moderate Iran's actions in other areas.

-"Instead of killing the agreement, [Trump] could have built on it to address other concerns," says Kelsey Davenport, director for nonproliferation policy at the Arms Control Association.
+"Instead of killing the agreement, [Trump] could have built on it to address other concerns," says Kelsey Davenport, director for nonproliferation policy at the Arms Control Association, a US-based nonpartisan organization.

-He did not.
-To the public, Trump repeatedly said he wanted a new deal with Iran, one that would cover US allies' concerns.
-But he did not have a viable strategy to replace the nuclear deal, Davenport notes.
+But he did not.
+Trump repeatedly said he wanted a new deal with Iran whenever he spoke, one that would cover US allies' concerns.
+Still, as Davenport notes, he did not have a viable strategy to replace the JCPOA.

-Now, with Biden indicating the US would rejoin the agreement, calls for a new accord are growing.
+Now, with Biden indicating the US will rejoin the agreement, calls for a new accord are growing.

-One of those voices belongs to German Foreign Minister Heiko Maas.
-In a recent interview with Der Spiegel, Maas said: "A return to the previous agreement will not suffice anyway.
+One voice making such calls belongs to German Foreign Minister Heiko Maas.
+In a recent interview with the weekly magazine Der Spiegel, Maas said: "A return to the previous agreement will not suffice anyway.
 There will have to be a kind of 'nuclear agreement plus.'"

-In addition to Germany, France, and the UK, have signaled their support.
-In a statement released in early December the three European parties to the nuclear deal, known as the E3, welcomed "a diplomatic path to address wider concerns with Iran."
+In addition to Germany, France and the UK have also signaled support for a new deal.
+In a statement released in early December, the three European parties to the nuclear deal, known as the E3, welcomed "a diplomatic path to address wider concerns with Iran."
 On Thursday, the head of UN atomic watchdog IAEA, Rafael Grossi, endorsed their approach by saying: "I cannot imagine that they are going simply to say, 'We are back to square one' because square one is no longer there."

+IAEA chief Raphael Grossi says a new agreement is needed to revive the Iran nuclear deal, western politicians concur

-Pushing Iran for more is a tall order, according to Ellie Geranmayeh, an expert on the JPCOA at the European Council for Foreign Relations: "The only way to pivot towards further negotiations with Iran is to first set a precedent of implementing the nuclear agreement and building confidence within the Iranian political establishment that they can actually get deals with the west in sustainable and durable ways that benefit Iran too."
+Pushing Iran for more is a tall order, according to Ellie Geranmayeh, an expert on the JCPOA at the European Council on Foreign Relations (ECFR): "The only way to pivot towards further negotiations with Iran is to first set a precedent of implementing the nuclear agreement and building confidence within the Iranian political establishment that they can actually get deals with the west in sustainable and durable ways that benefit Iran, too."

 "Skipping over the 2015 nuclear deal and proposing a wider set of terms and a bigger deal, which Iranians were never willing to accept, even under Trump, is not going to be feasible," Geranmayeh says.

-Even though the ‘maximum pressure' campaign failed to bring results, some Trump officials suggest that Biden can take advantage of it.
-US special envoy for Iran Elliott Abrams is one of those currently in the White House who believe said that the pressure campaign has inflicted huge pain on Iran and that Biden should use it to get a greater bargain.
-"We have great leverage; let us use it," he said in a webinar discussion put on by the United Against Nuclear Iran group this week.
+Even though the ‘maximum pressure' campaign failed to bring results, some Trump officials suggest Biden can take advantage of it.
+US Special Representative for Iran and Venezuela Elliott Abrams is one of those currently in the White House who believe the pressure campaign has inflicted huge pain on Iran and that Biden should use it to get a better bargain: "We have great leverage — let us use it," he said in a webinar discussion put on by the United Against Nuclear Iran group this week.

-On the contrary, Davenport sees the scenario facing Biden as being similar to pre-nuclear deal negotiations: "The United States must first neutralize the growing risk posed by Iran's violations of the nuclear deal, restore confidence in US credibility by rejoining the accord, and then pursue talks to address these critical issues that fall outside the parameters of the [nuclear deal]."
+On the contrary, Davenport sees the scenario facing Biden as being similar to pre-JCPOA negotiations: "The United States must first neutralize the growing risk posed by Iran's violations of the nuclear deal, restore confidence in US credibility by rejoining the accord, and then pursue talks to address these critical issues that fall outside the parameters of the [nuclear] deal."

-Iran sees ballistic missile programs as its principal deterrence.
+Iran sees its ballistic missile programs as its principal defense deterrent.
 Iranian officials often weigh the relatively large military expenditures of their neighbors against Iran's sanctioned arms and aviation industry.
 Unless other states in the region agree to the same restraints, Tehran is unwilling to make concessions.

-To end the deadlock, Tehran's solution is a regional dialogue, but without world powers.
-Iran's proposal, "Hormuz Peace Endeavor" or HOPE, invites its neighbors to discuss their regional security concerns, as Foreign Minister Javad Zarif has written.
+Tehran's solution for ending the deadlock is a regional dialogue — without world powers.
+Iran's proposal, the "Hormuz Peace Endeavor" or HOPE, invites its neighbors to discuss their regional security concerns, as Foreign Minister Javad Zarif has written.
 In lieu of direct involvement of world powers, HOPE calls for a higher international body, such as the UN Security Council, to endorse the outcomes of the talks.

 Iran's HOPE might not be entirely realistic.
 Western powers are the main providers of military and defense support to the Gulf countries and cannot be excluded from the talks.
 Plus, in Davenport's view, "Addressing Iran's destabilizing regional activities requires talks with both countries in the Middle East and world powers."